Vaibhav-G-Parmar/React-ReduxDemo/README.md

 - Once the Slice is created, it’s easier to create any number of actions, just need to define the reducer and export the action and use it through dispatch
 - Redux Devtools is helpful to see what changes happened to the state, we can also jump to an action back in time, super super helpful when debugging

-## Redux Devtools
+### Redux Devtools

 - get it from chrome
-- super super important when debugging
+- super important when debugging
-- it will automatically will connect to your Redux store, and tell you everything happening in your application
+- it will automatically connect to your Redux store, and tell you everything happening in your application

 ## **Understanding Redux Toolkit – Core Concepts**